 We’re big believers that the interaction method and the interface between developers and their platforms should primarily be code-based.
 To drive adoption, it simply makes sense to meet developers “where they are”.
 We also believe developers don’t want to learn the “quirky YAML format” your organization has come up with and instead want to use reusable industry standards.
 This is why we developed Score, which has since been adopted by hundreds of teams.

-The Score file gets sent through your existing CI pipelines, where it “hits” the Platform Orchestrator.
+The Score file gets sent through your existing CI pipelines to the Platform Orchestrator.
 The Orchestrator executes an RMCD pattern which stands for Read, Match, Create, Deploy.
 It’s reading your abstract request and matching the context (deployment to an environment of type staging) with the Resource Definitions and default configs provided by the platform engineering team.
 It then creates app and infrastructure configs just in time for the deployment.
 The Orchestrator can now create/update or wire the infrastructure and perform the deployment of the image, although it can also be used in combination with a CD engine.

 This is the exact same procedure whether you’re deploying to dev, launching a new service or environment, or making your way to production.
 It’s a single file, just with varying context.